 - $3,000 personal injury protection per person

 Like California, most other states are at fault, meaning that each insurance company involved will have to pay damages according to the degree of fault involved in a crash.
-A driver who causes an accident is usually liable for all damages stemming from an accident.
+A driver who causes an accident is usually liable for all damages stemming from the accident.

-Requirements of No-Fault Laws
+Requirements Of No-Fault Laws

 While benefits are provided at seemingly no cost to another driver, the result is that no-fault insurance can be more expensive.
 In California, an insurer will usually pay for damages stemming from an accident in accordance with the degree of fault for each driver.

-How Fault Works After Accidents in California
+How Fault Works After Car Accidents In California

 Because California is not a no-fault insurance state, determining fault for a motor vehicle accident is a necessary part of the investigation process.
-People who have collision and comprehensive policies can get coverage for vehicle damage after an accident.
+People who have collision and comprehensive policies may get coverage for vehicle damage after an accident.

 Police reports and witness statements can play a major role in accidents in at-fault states, and insurance companies will usually send agents to the scenes of crashes to conduct investigations.
 California uses a comparative fault system that allows people to file lawsuits regardless of their percentage of fault, meaning even a person who was 99 percent responsible for an accident can still file a lawsuit, although people will have their awards reduced by their percentage of responsibility, so a person who is awarded $100,000 but is found to have been 50 percent responsible will see their award reduced by $50,000 and ultimately recover $50,000.